DiFfRG

 Arch Linux

-$ pacman -S git cmake gcc blas-openblas blas64-openblas paraview python doxygen cuda graphviz gsl
+$ pacman -S git cmake gcc blas-openblas blas64-openblas paraview python doxygen graphviz gsl

 For a CUDA-enabled build, additionally install